robinpunn/neovim-plugin-tool/readme.md

 # Neovim Plugin Tool

-A plugin manager cli tool built with python that uses a JSON file to track plugins.
+A neovim plugin manager cli tool built with python that uses a JSON file to track plugins.

+## Todo
+- Add an update feature
+- Add a dependency feature
+- Update print statements with log function in `utils.py`

 ## Current status
 I got lazy.
-I'm using lazy.nvim.
+I'm using lazy.nvim

-## Todo
-Add an update feature
-Add a dependency feature
-Update print statements with log function in `utils.py`

 ## Features
 - Add plugins using `author/name` format